diegoq48/pa1_cpp_music_player/README.md

 # PA1: openFrameworks Audio Visualizer
-An Audio Visualizer with multiple modes made using openframeworks!
+A music player and visualizer with multiple modes made using openframeworks!

-# Classes
-The project contains two classes that should be of your concern: ofApp and AudioVisualizer.

 # Student Info